heronproject/apache-proposal/README.md

 ### Homogenous Developers

-Initial committers come from a number of companies.
+Initial committers come from a number of companies (list?).
 Our intention is increase the diversity of contributing developers and their affiliations, and we'll recognize contributions and contributors as the community grows at Apache.
 We encouraged by interest in the project thus far.

 ### Reliance on Salaried Developers